 Burger and Lobster

 I didn’t get the chance to have Burger and Lobster this trip for a couple of reasons.
 But let’s just assume I did *giggles.
-We have it here in NYC and we were running out of time so we decided to skip it.
-There are just so many places to eat at and so little time.
-So this recommendation is based on what I remember from 4 years ago, when I first had it.
+Since there is a Burger and Lobster in NYC and we were running out of time, we decided to skip it.
+There are just so many places to try and so little time.
+So this recommendation is based on what I remember from 4 years ago when I first had it.
 I really hope it’s still as good!

 To me, London’s Burger and Lobster will always be the best #throwback